PedroReq/PedroReq/README.md

 <h3 align="center">About me</h3>

 <p align="center"> Hello!
 I'm Pedro and i'm 20 years old.
 I'm living in Barcelona.
 I'm an apassionate Backend developer.
 I have studied DAM (Cross-Platform Application Development).
-I'm currently looking for a job and also new and exciting goals.
+I'm currently looking for a job and also new and exciting challenges.
 Learning from my mistakes and improving my successes to give my best!</p>